AddisonHowe/dynamical-landscape-inference/README.md

 ### Model evaluation
 After the training process, we evaluate the resulting model using the notebooks contained in `notebooks/model_evaluation/`.
+These notebooks create a number of plots, detailing the evolution of the model over the course of training and the resulting system.
 The bash scripts located in `scripting/model_evaluation/` automate this process, and can be run as follows:

 ```bash